Teaching English as a Foreign Language (TEFL)

 Special rates apply for teachers of English who prepare candidates for the MSU exams either privately or in foreign language centers.
 A 20% fee reduction is offered to current ACT students and ACT/Anatolia staff & alumni.

-Participants in both programs will have the opportunity to:
+Participants in the programs will have the opportunity to:

 - Observe English classes being taught at Anatolia High School and Anatolia Elementary School